 Faculty & Staff Retirees, Emeritus Faculty

-Google Apps: The departing staff member and his or her work unit must transfer any shared documents and websites that pertain to current business processes through exit processing.
-This may include transferring ownership of all business-related documents to a current staff member within his or her unit.
+Google Apps: The departing staff member and their work unit must transfer any shared documents and websites that pertain to current business processes through exit processing.
+This may include transferring ownership of all business-related documents to a current staff member within their unit.
 The retiree will retain lifetime access to the account.

 The account must be accessed at least once every three months through the Web Interface to keep the email account active.

 Other Access: MyU access will be retained indefinitely.
 Emeritus faculty retain wifi/VPN and Active Directory (computer login) for as long as they maintain emeritus status.
 Full retirement will lose these options within two weeks of retirement, depending on Human Resources.
 Library access questions can be directed to 612-624-3383.

 Extending Email Life via Leave of Absence (LOA)